mamachanko/website-monitor/README.md

 efficient and performant design.
 Every invocation opens and closes a connection to Postgres or Kafka.
 This is possibly wasteful.

-All configuration happens through environment variables.
-This is great for configuration of deployments, but it can be awkward to use as a CLI which purely depends on environment variables.
-It is particularly awkward to depend on environment variables which contain paths (see `WM_STREAM_SSL_CA_FILE`, `WM_STREAM_SSL_CERT_FILE` and `WM_STREAM_SSL_KEY_FILE`) as it coupling to the file system.
-Kubernetes' secrets allow to overcome the the issue by mounting secrets as file.

 The statistics list p50, p95 and p99 percentiles for response times per URL but do not factor in HTTP status code or temporal distribution.

-Logging is entirely absent.

 The database schema contains a single table.
 There are no indexes.
 It is not optimized for a particular query pattern.
 This is an area of improvement.